How to have your will witnessed remotely by video18 Mar 2021 | Katie de Swarte

 Our specialist Wills solicitors can help clients with their Will requirements during this health crisis.
 Giving your solicitor ‘remote’ instructions for a Will during a pandemic is not usually difficult, but what then?
 It is virtually impossible for individuals who are shielding, or self-isolating because they have been exposed to covid-19 or suffering at home or in hospital with covid-19, to have other people in the same room to witness their Will (or Codicil).

-Then there’s the strict social distancing requirements and lockdown rules which prevent even the healthiest of people from mixing in each other’s homes.
-Clients unable or unwilling, for health and safety concerns, to visit offices has had a profound impact on how solicitors can help their Wills clients.
+Then there are the strict social distancing requirements and lockdown rules which prevent even the healthiest of people from mixing in each other’s homes.
+Clients unable or unwilling, for health and safety concerns, to visit offices have had a profound impact on how solicitors can help their Wills clients.

 The Wills Act requirements